The VirtualBox DHCP server has not assigned an IP address to the virtual device

 This error means that VirtualBox DHCP server took too long, or failed, to assign an IP address to the device.
 It is usually caused by the following.

-2. Disable Memory Integrity Windows Memory Integrity security features enforce Hyper-V, even if Hyper-V has been disabled in Windows features.
+Windows Memory Integrity security features enforces Hyper-V, even if Hyper-V has been disabled in Windows features.
 You need to disable this feature to make sure VirtualBox has access to VT-X/SVM hardware virtualization:

 Power management

 This error can also be caused because VirtualBox took too long to allocate an IP to the device.
-On Laptops and Notebooks, this may happen if you are in "Save Battery" power mode.
-To avoid this, make sure to set your power mode to "Performance" and plug the AC power in.
-Please note that virtualization is CPU-intensive and may drain your battery.
+On Laptops and Notebooks, this may happen if the device is in "Save Battery" power mode.

 Laptops with discrete GPU